 Office of the Dean of the Conservatory

-Oberlin Conservatory and Double Degree Program students have the opportunity to take placement tests online prior to and during New Student Orientation.
-We offer placement testing in aural skills, music theory, and piano.
+Oberlin Conservatory and Double Degree students will take placement tests in music theory, aural skills, and piano online prior to and during New Student Orientation.

 • Placement will be based on sight singing rhythms and melodies.
 (Solfége is not required.)

-• Based on this test score, incoming conservatory and double degree students will be pre-registered for their assigned course just prior to the first week of classes.
+• Based on this test score, incoming conservatory and double degree students will be pre-registered for the appropriate aural skills course just prior to the first week of classes.

-For questions about Theory, Aural Skills, Music History, testing conflicts, or technical issues contact: Jeanne Rosecrans, Kohl Bldg 309, x58297.
+For questions about Theory, Aural Skills, Musicology, testing conflicts, or technical issues contact: Jeanne Rosecrans, Kohl Bldg 309, x58297.

 College of Arts and Sciences students interested in taking aural skills courses may also take the test, however, Bachelor of Music students will be given preference regarding class limit and section assignment.
 The aural skills test is not required of arts and sciences students wishing to take secondary lessons, ensembles, and most other conservatory courses.